 "So much is focused on what is being lost and not on the state of the roadway and what we have to gain," Spike said.

-During the July 20 walk, crews encountered a range of issues, including narrow sidewalks, obstructions, curb ramps that were too steep for wheelchairs, bus stops that were not compliant with the Americans with Disabilities Act, fading and missing crosswalks, and a nonfunctional crosswalk button at the Dallas Street intersection, said Dexter Handy, chair of the Citizens Transportation Coalition, a nonprofit that advocates for quality-of-life transportation improvements in Houston.
+During the July 20 walk, crews encountered a range of issues, including narrow sidewalks, obstructions, curb ramps that were too steep for wheelchairs and strollers, bus stops that were not compliant with the Americans with Disabilities Act, fading and missing crosswalks, and a nonfunctional crosswalk button at the Dallas Street intersection, said Dexter Handy, chair of the Citizens Transportation Coalition, a nonprofit that advocates for quality-of-life transportation improvements in Houston.

 "If you're able-bodied and don't have disabilities, you have a half-way decent chance to move around Montrose, but if you have any limitations, you might be challenged," said Steven Deterling, president of the Avondale Civic Association, who attended the July 20 audit.